bep0022/AHDB1_Sex_Specific_Deaths/README.md

 ## Input Data
 For the AHDB1_Death_TS.Rmd :
-- [AHDB_MasterDataSheet.csv](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/AHDB_MasterDataSheet.csv) : This is the specifying the samples of interest by their ID_Band.
+- [AHDB_MasterDataSheet.csv](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/AHDB_MasterDataSheet.csv) : This is the file specifying the samples of interest by their ID_Band.
 Indicated by the Died_InTrt column we have whether they did "1" or did not died "0" due to heat stress.
 Other important metrics such as AgeCategory, Sex, and Treatment are included.
 - [Younger.csv](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/Younger.csv) : This is a subset of the master data sheet that only includes younger individuals.

 For the AHDB1_mtDNA_Telo.Rmd :